prismlabs-tech/prism-tools/README.md

 To get started with Prism Mesh Tools, navigate to the specific tool you wish to use.
 Each tool has its own directory containing the necessary scripts and a detailed README with usage instructions.

-There's an assets folder with sample obj files to help you get started.
+There is an [assets folder](./mesh-tools/asset-samples) with sample obj files to help you get started.

 ## License